Particular/docs.particular.net/samples/azure/shared-host/sample.md

 ## Deploying endpoints

+1. Open PowerShell console at the `shared-host\Version_5` location.
+This location should contain `PackageAndDeploy.ps1`.
-Execute `PackageAndDeploy.ps1` PowerShell script to package and deploy multi-hosted endpoints to local emulator storage.
+1. Execute `PackageAndDeploy.ps1` PowerShell script to package and deploy multi-hosted endpoints to local emulator storage

 ## Running multi-host in emulated Cloud Service